EricLenovoPROGRAMMING/gachatris-tetraplus/README.md

 - Splash screen
 - Localizations: English, Filipino
 - UI sounds and button animations
-- Modes: Zen, Line Run, Score Attack, C4W Infinity, TSD-Only Challenge
+- Various modes to play on

-### Planned features to come:
+### Planned features to come
-- Downstack Challenge mode
+- 1V1 mode
 - ...more to come...